Hello, I'm Amelia Levillain

-I’m writing the James Lalonde thriller novels under the pen name A. D. Hay, and preparing the first three novels for publication.
+I write the James Lalonde amateur sleuth mystery novels under the pen name A. D. Hay.

 So, why did I choose to write under a pen name?
 Well, it’s quite simple.
 My last name is French and isn’t pronounced the way it sounds.
 It’s pronounced “Le-vi-lla.”
 And, I write for an English speaking audience.
 It seemed best to use my maiden name which is Scottish and the initials from my first name and one of my middle names.

 Just in case you were wondering, I do speak a bit of French but more at a toddler or beginner level.

 I started this website which is now a blog and podcast to help aspiring writers, just like you, to write, edit, publish, and market your first novel, and document my journey to publishing my first three novels.

 I write under the pen name A. D. Hay and I’m the author of Suspicion, the first book in James Lalonde Mystery series.
 My books are set in the world of investigative journalism with a dash of conspiracy, crime, and medical sci-fi, as James Lalonde hunts down the facts in a quest for the truth.
 The series is heavily influenced by my natural curiosity at what goes on behind the scenes of a newspaper and my love of medical science.
 As a teenager, I wanted to become a novelist, investigative journalist or a pathologist.
 I know, I’m both extremes.
 The series begins with Immunity as book one but also contains two prequel stories about the events that lead to James’s arrival in New York.